 About NorfolkWhere important military battles once raged, maritime attractions and cultural sites now stand.
 Inscriptions from letters written by U.S. service people who lost their lives in war are cast on 20 thin bronze sheets scattered about the Armed Forces Memorial .
 The touching tribute overlooks the Elizabeth River and is connected to Town Point Park by two bridges.

-Seven-acre Town Point Park hosts numerous outdoor concerts and festivals throughout the year, including the Norfolk Harborfest and the Bayou Boogaloo and Cajun Food Festival in June, the Norfolk Waterfront Jazz Festival in mid-July and mid-October's Spring Town Point Virginia Wine Festival .
+Seven-acre Town Point Park contains the Waterside District, where there are local restaurants, a food hall and entertainment.
+Town Point Park hosts numerous outdoor concerts and festivals throughout the year, including the Norfolk Harborfest and the Bayou Boogaloo and Cajun Food Festival in June, the Norfolk Waterfront Jazz Festival in mid-July and mid-October's Spring Town Point Virginia Wine Festival .

 Norfolk’s PrideFest, held near the waterfront in summer, attracts thousands of people for a weekend of games, live music, a family fun park, a block party and a boat parade.